-To explicitly model nonpoint sources in the sediment and metals impaired watersheds, the existing NLCD 2006 landuse categories were consolidated to create the modeled landuse using the method described for fecal coliform in Section 3-1 above.
+To explicitly model nonpoint sources in the sediment and metals impaired watersheds, the existing NLCD 2011 landuse categories were consolidated to create the modeled landuse using the method described for fecal coliform in Section 3-1 above.
 Additional landuse categories were created from various sources to produce a more detailed landuse set that represented specific land-based sources of metals and sediment.
 Table 4-1 displays the additional landuse categories and the datasets from which they were created.
 The processes by which the landuses were created are described in the following sections.
 Watershed-specific modeled landuse tables for each watershed are presented in Appendix D.

-Model Category Source Burned Forest Burned area details provided by Division of Forestry Harvested Forest Logging sites and areas provided by Division of Forestry Skid Roads Skid road areas provided by Division of Forestry Roads_Paved 2011 TIGER/Line GIS and WV_Roads shapefiles Roads_Unpaved 2011 TIGER/Line GIS shapefile and digitized from aerial photographs and topos Oil and Gas OOG shapefile provided by Office of Oil and Gas Surface Mining HPU shapefile and information gathered from SMCRA Article 3 permits by WVDEP personnel Revoked Bond Forfeiture information provided by WVDEP Construction Stormwater Construction Stormwater permits provided by WVDEP Industrial Stormwater Industrial Stormwater permits provided by WVDEP Future Growth A certain percentage of each subwatershed's area was set aside for future growth
+Model Category Source Burned Forest Burned area details provided by Division of Forestry Harvested Forest Logging sites and areas provided by Division of Forestry Skid Roads Skid road areas provided by Division of Forestry Roads_Paved 2011 TIGER/Line GIS and WV_Roads shapefiles Roads_Unpaved 2011 TIGER/Line GIS shapefile and digitized from aerial photographs and topos Oil and Gas OOG shapefile provided by Office of Oil and Gas Marcellus Shale Wells Permit information provided by Office of Oil and Gas Surface Mining HPU shapefile and information gathered from SMCRA Article 3 permits by WVDEP personnel Revoked Bond Forfeiture information provided by WVDEP Highwall AML highwall shapefile provided by WVDEP Construction Stormwater Construction Stormwater permits provided by WVDEP Industrial Stormwater Industrial Stormwater permits provided by WVDEP Future Growth A certain percentage of each subwatershed's area was set aside for future growth